varangrai/DeepTrafficSignDNC/README.md

 minimizing triplet loss function.
 After getting optimal weights, embedding of 1 image of each class was saved, now test image's L2 distance is calculated, and the nearest embedding's label is the prediction.
 2. Using CNN: Training a CNN on the similar looking traffic signs of various other countries, and using ImgAug library to improve further accuracy.
+## Detection + Classification on Video:
+- The Idea is to process each frame using through a YOLO network, getting ROI of traffic sign, followed by feeding it to the classification model.
+- OpenCV deep neural network library was used to import YOLO model, feeding to it the weights of YOLOv3 trained in darknet.

+** Using Colab GPU's the model performed at an average rate of 60 fps giving a classification accuracy of ~80%.**